 Filter Transactions

-module of the Solana Substreams Explorer filters transactions given a signature hash.
-For example, let's consider that you want to retrieve transactions containing the 21ED2HBGuLUwgbaBb77cGwFR8MkVQfjR9KszzCb7jZkeSysJkHAVew6RaaBh3r1zTefpdq9Kf5geFp19P3nUXB3t
+The map_filter_transactions module of the Solana Substreams Explorer filters transactions given a signature hash.
+For example, let's consider that you want to retrieve transactions containing the 21ED2HBGuLUwgbaBb77cGwFR8MkVQfjR9KszzCb7jZkeSysJkHAVew6RaaBh3r1zTefpdq9Kf5geFp19P3nUXB3t.

 Run the Substreams